-This data is critical to Indigenous philanthropy to help ground the discussion on funding for Indigenous peoples based on how much finding is going to which organizations and where in the world as well as how this landscape has changed, or not, over time.
-This research on funding trends is part of a larger effort by Indigenous Peoples Organizations around the world to highlight the need for Indigenous-led funds and for grants to be guided by Indigenous worldviews and protocol.
-Research such as this can support advocacy to ensure funders are responding to the needs and priorities of Indigenous Peoples through Indigenous-led organizations and initiatives.
+These data are critical to Indigenous philanthropy to help ground the discussion on funding for Indigenous Peoples based on amount of funding, type of organization, location, and trends over time.
+This research on funding trends is part of a larger effort by Indigenous Peoples Organizations around the world to highlight the need for Indigenous-led funds and for grants to be guided by Indigenous worldviews and protocols.
+This type of research can support advocacy to ensure funders are responding to the needs and priorities of Indigenous Peoples through Indigenous-led organizations and initiatives.